 We signed an agreement with a property developer in Shenzhen--Shenzhen Fangda Property Development Company Limited ("Fangda") to cooperate in reconstructing and redeveloping the Shenzhen factory in November 2017, and we signed a supplementary agreement with Fangda in July 2018.
 Fangda is a wholly owned subsidiary of Fangda Group Co., Ltd. ("Fangda Group"), which is listed on the Shenzhen Stock Exchange.
 Under the terms of the agreement, Fangda is responsible for applying for necessary government approvals and for financing and handling the redevelopment project, including facilitating the obtaining of necessary governmental approvals.
-We anticipate completing the approval process in 2019; however, there can be no assurance that we will be successful in obtaining all necessary approvals.
+We anticipate completing the approval process in 2020; however, there can be no assurance that we will be successful in obtaining all necessary approvals.
 If we are not successful in the implementation of our property development project, our growth, business, financial condition and results of operations could be adversely affected.

 We May Not Have Adequate Financing, Whether Through Bank Loans Or Other Arrangements, To Fund The Redevelopment Of Our Shenzhen Factory Site, And Capital Resources May Not Be Available On Commercially Reasonable Terms, Or At All.
-Although we have entered into an agreement for redevelopment of the Shenzhen factory under which Fangda will bear the costs of redevelopment, there can be no assurance that Fangda will have the funds available to redevelopment Eshenzhen factory.
+Although we have entered into an agreement for redevelopment of the Shenzhen factory under which Fangda will bear the costs of redevelopment, there can be no assurance that Fangda will have the funds available to redevelop the Shenzhen factory.
 If Fangda either does not have sufficient available capital or is unwilling to bear the costs of redevelopment of the Shenzhen factory, we will be required to undertake the redevelopment.
 Property development is capital intensive, and we do not currently have the necessary capital to fund the redevelopment project.
 If it were to be necessary, we would finance our property redevelopment from our cash on hand, bank facilities and other sources.
 We cannot assure you that lenders will grant us sufficient financing in the future to fully fund the redevelopment project or that funding will be available from other sources.
 Further, the financing policies of the PRC government relating to the property development sector have varied.
 It is possible that the PRC government may further tighten financing policies on PRC financial institutions for the property development sector.
-These property-redevelopment project.
+These property-related financing policies may limit our ability and flexibility to use bank borrowings to finance our property redevelopment project.